simonpcouch/mdl/README.md

 mdl implements an opinionated and performant reimagining of model matrices.
 The package supplies one function, `mdl::mtrx()` (read: “model matrix”), that takes in a formula and data frame and outputs a numeric matrix.
-Compared to its base R friend, `model.matrix()`, it’s really, really fast.
+In some situations, it can be quite fast compared to its base R friend `model.matrix()`.

 **This package is highly experimental.
 Interpret results with caution!**